tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * AWS comprises more than 140 services, including technologies for computing, storage, networking, database, analytics, IoT, machine learning, and more.

-* AWS launches its first region in Canada in 2016, it's called `ca-central-1`.
+* AWS launched its first region in Canada in 2016, it's called `ca-central-1`.

 * Having an AWS Canadian region, allow customers in Canada to offer cloud services that are complaint with the Canadian cloud services regulations.